 - The sternum does not need to be cut open.
 Only small incisions between the ribs are needed.

 - A heart-lung machine is not used.
 Maze surgery is performed on the beating heart.

 - The heart itself is not cut.
 In maze surgery, abnormalities in the heart tissue are corrected using high-frequency energy or extremely cold vapors (cryosurgery).

 - Maze surgery enables surgeons to remove the left atrium's appendage, a tiny, ear-shaped area of the heart where blood clots most commonly form.
 Removing the appendage can reduce the long-term risk of stroke.

 As a result, compared with conventional surgery, mini-maze approaches offer less pain, shorter hospital stays and less scarring.
-What's more, mini-maze can be performed using the newest robotic surgery technologies available.
+What's more, mini-maze can be performed using the latest robotic surgery technologies.

-Mini-maze surgery typically involves a "keyhole" approach.
-Keyholes are three small incisions made between the ribs and on the side of the chest, serving as entry points — or ports — that make way for a miniature camera and small instruments to access the heart.
+Mini-maze surgery typically involves a keyhole approach.
+Keyholes are three small incisions made between the ribs and on the side of the chest, serving as entry points — or ports.
+They make way for a miniature camera and small instruments to access the heart.